 Guests will still be able to access the Guest SSID in the same way.
 The Guest wireless is not encrypted, bandwidth restricted and has limited access to Vassar resources (e.g. no access to Banner).
-For information on how to access the Guest wireless please contact the help desk at email@example.com or by dialing x7224 from a campus phone.
+For information on how to access the Guest wireless please contact the service desk at firstname.lastname@example.org or by dialing x7224 from a campus phone.

 Vassar now offers encrypted wireless Internet access is available from virtually everywhere on campus.
 This means that you can get on the Vassar network from the residence halls, academic buildings, administrative buildings and many outdoor locations.

 We have installed wireless access points in all campus buildings with coverage extending to many outdoor locations.
 However, much like cell phone coverage, it is likely that some areas of the campus (either inside or outside) have either poor or no coverage.
 Should you encounter such an area and have a need to use wireless at that location, please let the Help Desk know (see below).
 While we can not guarantee that we will be able to reach every area with the wireless signal, we will certainly do our best to provide access where it is needed.

 No. The wireless network is being provided in addition to the wired network.
 That means that each residence hall room offers both wireless access and traditional wired access to the Internet.
 So, if you are bringing a desktop computer to campus you will still be able to plug it into the existing wired network connections in your room.
 Some locations, such as residence hall rooms, the Library, and some classrooms will offer both wired and wireless access.